Rythmic7/Rythmic7/README.md

 Introduction

-I am a Systems Administrator with experience supporting DoD environments and a strong interest in cybersecurity.
-I have hands-on experience with system administration, log analysis, virtualization labs, and automation using scripting tools.
-I am actively working toward transitioning into a Security Operations Center (SOC) role.
+I am a Marine Corps veteran and Systems Administrator with over 3 years of experience supporting DoD environments.
+I have hands-on in system administration, log analysis, virtualization labs, and automation using Bash, PowerShell, and Python.
+I am actively transitioning into a Security Operations Center (SOC) role to leverage my technical skills and operational experience in cybersecurity.

 Objective